mercere99/MABE2/source/core/DeveloperNotes.md

 # Important next steps in Core MABE Development

+* Remove default values from linked variables since they are not used.

+* Create a MovePopulation module to be used for synchronous generations; have selection modules specify which population offspring should be placed in.
+MovePopulation should have a flag to indicate if the new popoulation should be resized first.

 * Setup Organisms to be composed of brains, genomes, and adaptors (to be assembled during configuration).
 Right now organisms must be built as a whole class, which is much less flexible.

 * Update Config system to allow more generic categories.